hadella/maths/README.md

 sudo apt install cmake doxygen
 ```

-Doxygen documentation is fine, but we can spruce up the styling using sphinx and breathe.
+Doxygen documentation is fine, but we can spruce up the styling using sphinx and breathe!

 ```
 pip install sphinx_rtd_theme